markteehan/file-chunk-connectors/README.md

 ### Exactly once delivery
 The File Chunk source and sink connector guarantee an exactly-once pipeline when they are run together - a combination of an at-least delivery guarantee for the source connector and duplicate handling by the sink connector.
 Consuming File Chunk messages from the topic using a client other than the File Chunk sink connector is not possible.

-### Single task
+### Multiple tasks
-The File Chunk connectors support running one task, with one topic partition.
-Multi-partition operation is planned.
+The File Chunk connectors support running multiple tasks with multiple topic partitions.
+Upload and download of chunks operates with multi-task parallelism, enabling files to be sent to the target faster than a single-threaded sender.

 ## Installation
 ### Install the File Chunk Source & Sink Connector Packages